chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "Nicholas, we enjoyed the tour immensely!
-What a beautiful island with so
-    much history.
+  text: "Nicholas, We really enjoyed our visit to Rhodes and found Michael to be an
+    excellent host!
+We’ve never done a private tour before.
+You and Michael both set the bar high in terms of customer service! <br> Thank you for being part of our trip to Rhodes.
+Bev (Nov 1st)  bbraun-allard@peoplefirsthr.com\n\nNicholas, Can not thank Kostas enough, a real Rhodes scholar.
+He is a charming, engaging, and entertaining tour guide.
+A special thanks to the driver Jacob for those special photo ops and taking us around the island in comfortable relaxed way.
+I would definitely recommend your team as a best  way to experience Rhodes. <br> Ken  (Nov 1st) kennskoretz@gmail.com\n\nHi Nicholas, I agree with Ken’s comments.
+It was an informative and fun way to enjoy your beautiful island!!  <br> Linda and John (Nov 1st) lindajheyman@gmail.com\n\nNicholas, we enjoyed the tour immensely!
+What a beautiful island with so much history.
 Emmanuel did a fantastic job of showing us the highlights we wanted to see in the time available.
 He was very personable and knowledgeable and spoke excellent English.
 He is the consummate professional tour driver.
 Thanks for your excellent service.
 Wayne (Oct 22nd)  whjmej@cox.net\n\nHi Nicholas The tour was great.
 Michael did a great job with the tour, while giving us some of our own time to explore.
 Your island was a great surprise to us because we underestimated the beauty and its sights.
-I see why your tours get great reviews. <br> \nRegards Jeffrey  (Oct 20th) jeff354@optonline.net\n\nHello Nicholas and Michael, I just submitted a review of 5 stars for you.
+I see why your tours get great reviews.
+    <br> \nRegards Jeffrey  (Oct 20th) jeff354@optonline.net\n\nHello Nicholas and
+    Michael, I just submitted a review of 5 stars for you.
 It was such a nice experience to see Rhodes as a local with Michael.
 We all agreed Rhodes was the favorite island we visited.
 In fact one lady who was traveling with me decided she wants to come back and stay a few months maybe next year.
 So you may see some of us again!
 Thanks so much for a lovely visit to your island home. <br> \nJoyce, Phillip, Sabrina, Adrienne.
-    \ (Oct 19th) soprasorrento@gmail.com\n\nThank you for the business you provide and Dominic did a wonderful job.
+(Oct 19th) soprasorrento@gmail.com\n\nThank you for the business you provide and Dominic did a wonderful job.
 As I told him, he is perfect for that position.
 He had my dad laughing like I have not seen in a while.
 We were very pleased and when I have a good internet connection, I will definitely write a review on trip advisor and your site. <br> \nBlessings to you and your great crew, Jenny (Oct 19th) jennydmt@yahoo.com \n\nHi Nicholas, Thank you for arranging a wonderful day, Roberto and I really enjoyed our day in Rhodes very much and loved each and every stop!
 Our experience was thanks to Mike as well, he was extremely kind, knowledgeable and took his time to explain the sights and give us great suggestions.
-    \ He was also a really good driver and made the trip very comfortable.
+He was also a really good driver and made the trip very comfortable.
     If I have the opportunity to visit Rhodes again, I would absolutely go on this trip again and request Mike as the driver. :)  I would also definitely recommend your services without a doubt to other people.<br>\nKeep up the great work!
 Kind regards, Janet (Oct 18th)  janezita45@gmail.com>\n\nNicholas Thank you very much!!!
-Everything was perfect and we enjoyed the whole day.
+    \ Everything was perfect and we enjoyed the whole day.
 Michael is great and we had so much fun with him.
-I'm adding a screen shot of the review I published in TripAdvisor.
-    <br>\nThank's again for everything.
+I'm adding a screen shot of the review I published in TripAdvisor. <br>\nThank's again for everything.
 I'm sure we'll meet again.
-(Oct 17th) Keren
-    kerenisc@gmail.com\n\nNicholas: Thank you for the tour.
+    \ (Oct 17th) Keren kerenisc@gmail.com\n\nNicholas: Thank you for the tour.
 Rhodes was the highlight of our trip, and the tour with you was a large part of that.<br>\nBill wbleibdrey@gmail.com>\n\nThank you very much for two wonderful tours.
 We really enjoyed both guides and learned so much.
 The service, knowledge and professionalism was amazing.
-We are so glad that we used your services<br>\nBest Linda (Oct 13th)  ltbcpa@gmail.com\n\nGood Day, We really enjoyed the tour - the driver Michael was exceptional in his knowledge and overall delivery.
+We are so glad that we used your services<br>\nBest Linda (Oct 13th)
+    \ ltbcpa@gmail.com\n\nGood Day, We really enjoyed the tour - the driver Michael was exceptional in his knowledge and overall delivery.
 All was perfect!<br>  ​\nHelene & Romeo (Oct 12th) helenehemon@hotmail.com\n\nHi Nicholas, Thanks for the great service!
 Mike is awesome!
 We will definitely engage your service for more tours the next time we are back!<br>\nCheers, Brenda (Oct 10th) bren.lizzie@gmail.com\n\nHi Nicholas we had an amazing day and Kostas was the best guide we've had on this trip.
 We feel very lucky to have him as our guide.
 This was our first time to Greece and Rhodes was our favourite of the 4 islands we visited.
 It was a truly memorable day.
 Your teams attention to detail is superb.
 I plan to write a review on trip advisor when we get home.
-    \ I hope to return to Rhodes again and will definitely contact you if we are lucky enough to get that opportunity.<br>\nAll the best,  Lynda  (Oct 9th) lyndapedersen1962@gmail.com\n\nNicholas,
+I hope to return to Rhodes again and will definitely contact you if we are lucky enough to get that opportunity.<br>\nAll the best,
-    \ We had a wonderful tour with Yannis and Mike and I have given you a very positive review on TripAdvisor.
+    \ Lynda  (Oct 9th) lyndapedersen1962@gmail.com\n\nNicholas,  We had a wonderful
+    tour with Yannis and Mike and I have given you a very positive review on TripAdvisor.
     I was in the car with Yannis and found him very interesting on all sites of subjects.
     You certainly gave us a great driver who I would ask for again should I visit Rhodes again.
 As a group we live interesting people.<br>\nThanks again!
 (Oct 8th) Lynda downing662@btinternet.com\n\nHi Nicholas, I would like to thank Kiriakos very much.
 Our time with him was the highlight of our holiday.
-    \ Kiriakos was an out and out gentleman and very knowledgeable, and as we said to him, if we lived in Rhodes, he would certainly be our friend.
+Kiriakos was an out and out gentleman and very knowledgeable, and as we said to him, if we lived in Rhodes, he would certainly be our friend.
 The whole day was perfect.
 We got to see all that we wanted and did not feel at all rushed.
-    \  The vehicle was very comfortable and of course, we had the best driver \U0001F600.
-    \ <br>\nAs a guide myself, so probably more critical than most, I have to say I don’t think it could have been improved upon.
+The vehicle was very comfortable and of course, we had the best driver \U0001F600.  <br>\nAs a guide myself, so probably more critical than most, I have to say I don’t think it could have been improved upon.
 The winery we wanted to go to was closed but Kiriakos immediately took us to one that was open.
 I know at harvest time, it is not always easy to find wineries open as they are too busy.
 We then had a great lunch, again a place that was recommended by Kiriakos. <br>\nSo all in all, 10 out of 10.
 Thank you for all of your assistance and I know that if any of my friends are going to Rhodes, I will definitely recommend you and your team.
 Thank you for a great day.  kind regards  Lindsay (Oct 4th) LB43 lb43@orange.fr\n\nHi Nicholas, I just want to thank you once again for the perfect day we spent in Rhodes.
 Michael was absolutely perfect and the memories that he gave us will last forever.
 I have posted an amazing review of your company and Michael on tripadvisor.
 I will tell everyone I know how great our experience with you was.
 Thanks again Jeff (Sept 28th) mcmurdojeff@gmail.com>\n\nNicholas.
 It was a TERRIFIC day!
 Perfect in every way!!
 Everyone loved the day and had a great time.
 I cannot thank you enough for the service, your professionalism and client communication! <br>\nWishing you all the best always.\nJane (Sept 25th)  kurlyjane@aol.com \n\nHi Nicholas, Once again \"Nicholas Rhodes Private Tours\" did not disappoint.
 We had a wonderful day in beautiful Rhodes.
 Dora was so much fun!
 Her knowledge on the history of